subhu-darkknight72/OperatingSystems_Lab/README.md

 Note: Ignore race conditions for now as they will be addressed in the next assignment.

-## Assignment 4 : push-updates mechanism using threads.
+## Assignment 4 : Push-updates mechanism using threads.
 A <code>push update</code> mechanism using multiple <code>threads</code> for a social media website, where updates from friends are received and sorted based on time or priority.
 The threads and their functionalities are specified.
 - **Main thread :** loads a static graph of Github developers.
 Each node maintains a wall queue and a feed queue, with a variable indicating reading order, and creates <code>userSimulator</code>, <code>readPost</code>, and <code>pushUpdate</code> threads.
 - **userSimulator :**  Generate actions for 100 random nodes in the graph and pushes them to the <code>wall queue</code> of the user node and a queue monitored by pushUpdate threads, based on a proportion of log2(degree(node)).